-We admire the craftsmanship that was put into the building of the mosque, done by Uzbekistan’s own master craftsmen using local materials, except for the sandalwood pillars, which were imported from India.
+We admire the craftsmanship that was put into the mosque, done by Uzbekistan’s own master craftsmen using local materials, except for the sandalwood pillars, which were imported from India.

 The manuscript was initially brought to Samarqand for safekeeping during the time of Amir Timur and now protected by the state, thus kept in the capital city.
 Unfortunately, travellers are not allowed to photograph the manuscript due to security reasons.

 To understand the influence of Soviet rule in Uzbekistan, a walk in the Independence Square would be able to give insights on what the Communist regime left behind.
 The well maintained park is a positive example of Soviet communist rule – the park, including the facilities around it, were built for the benefit of the public, goes to show that not everything about Soviets were bad.

 There are some sculptures that can be seen in the park such as the Monument of Independence, unveiled in 1991 to mark the independence of Uzbekistan with its large globe and statue of a mother with a newborn child at the base, signifying the birth of a nation.